SilverLinings89/Waveguide/Progress.md

 # Tuesday, 28th of December

 The current version of the code should have all requirements for the large scale runs of the hump-examples.
 I am preparing parameter files and launcing the runs on the HPC systems I have access to.
 I also want to work out a scheme to handle GSP requirements for the processing of these runs.
 I added the run script for sbatch to the code repo.
+Also added a small runfile to have a testcase before I run the big examples.